 The focus when on a safari in the African bush is usually on dangerous animals – malaria from mosquitoes, scorpions, spiders, snakes and wild animals such as hippos, lions, leopards and buffalo.

-In addition to animals, however, guests should also consider the risks when in their own vehicles and when on OSVs (open safari vehciles).
+In addition to animals, however, guests should also be aware of safari safety and consider the risks when in their own vehicles and when on OSVs (open safari vehicles).

 On a self-drive safari, if you stick to the speed limits and give animals their space you should be fine.

 In addition, you should look primarily at the road when driving as that is how many animals get to become road-kill – guests don’t look in front of the vehicle as they are trying to find subjects ‘deep in the bush’.

 When we are doing game drives I tend to watch the road and road sides in front while Jenny looks left and right.